Validity and Entailment in Modal and Propositional Dependence Logics: Validity and Entailment in Modal and Quantified Propositional Independence Logics

 \begin{lem} The entailment problem for $\QPLInd$ is in $\coNEXPTIME^{\NP}$. \end{lem}

 \begin{proof} By Theorem \ref{thm:alternation} it suffices to describe an exponential-time alternating algorithm that recognizes the entailment problem for $\QPLInd$ and switches once from an universal to an existential state.
-The basis of this procedure is the standard model checking algorithm for team-based logics arising directly from the definition of team semantics.
-For $\QPLInd$ the input is a propositional team $X$ and a $\QPLInd$-formula $\phi$, and the algorithm decides non-deterministically whether $X$ satisfies $\phi$ Notice that non-determinism is only needed when considering disjunctive or existentially quantified formulae.
-For the details of the algorithm, we refer the reader to \cite{ebbing12}.
-Let us denote this model checking procedure for $X$ and $\phi$ by $\texttt{MC}(X,\phi)$.
-Notice that the running time of $\texttt{MC}(X,\phi)$ is not bounded by a polynomial due to possible quantification in $\phi$.
-Instead, the procedure takes time $f(|X|)g(|\phi |)$ for some polynomial function $f$ and an exponential function $g$.
+This algorithm utilizes the standard model checking algorithm for team-based logics (see, e.g., \cite{ebbing12}), adapted for $\QPLInd$ in Algorithm \ref{alg:qplind_entail}.
+The input for Algorithm \ref{alg:qplind_entail} is a propositional team $X$ and a $\QPLInd$ formula $\phi$, and the algorithm returns $1$ for $\texttt{MC}(X,\phi)$ iff $X$ satisfies $\phi$.
+Note that the running time for $\texttt{MC}(X,\phi)$ is not bounded by a polynomial due to possible quantification in $\phi$.
+Instead, the procedure takes time $f(|X|)g(|\phi |)$ for some polynomial function $f$ and an exponential function $g$, and hence $\texttt{MC}(X,\phi)$ can be determined in $\NEXPTIME$.